-Section III - Modified Duty 1.
-Definitions
+Section III - Light and Limited Duty Policy

-1.1 Modified Duty - Duties temporarily assigned by the Commander of the Support Services Division, or designee, to an employee who has a temporary medical condition which:

-1.1.1 prohibits the employee from performing all of the essential functions of the job but who can perform less vigorous duties, as determined by the MDTA Police physician; or

-1.1.2 the employee may be capable of the full performance of his/her job description but for a limited hourly duration as determined by the MDTA Police physician.

-1.3 On-The-Job Injury - Any accidental injury suffered as the result of action taken while performing officially sanctioned police duties or functions, under the direction of the Maryland Transportation Authority and for which the employee is being compensated by the Maryland Transportation Authority.

-1.4 Off-Duty Injury - Any injury suffered by an employee while performing activities of his/her own choosing, for which they are not being compensated by the Maryland Transportation Authority.

-1.5 MDTA Police Physician - The medical organization selected by the Maryland Transportation Authority to administer medical policies and procedures as related to the Transportation Authority Police.

-1.6 Follow-up Medical Treatment - Outpatient treatment deemed necessary by the MDTA Police physician.
+- 1.1 Light Duty Duties temporarily assigned by the Commander of the Support Services Division, or designee, to a member who has a temporary medical condition which prohibits the employee from performing all of the essential functions of the job but who can perform less vigorous duties, as determined by the MDTAP physician. - 1.2 Limited Duty A temporary assignment by the Commander of the Support Services Division, or designee, to a member who may be capable of the full performance of his/her job description but for a limited hourly duration, as determined by the MDTAP physician. - 1.3 On-The-Job Injury Any accidental injury suffered as the result of action taken while performing officially sanctioned police duties or functions, under the direction of the Maryland Transportation Authority and for which the employee is being compensated by the Maryland Transportation Authority. - 1.4 Off-Duty Injury Any injury suffered by an employee while performing activities of his/her own choosing, for which they are not being compensated by the Maryland Transportation Authority. - 1.5 MDTAP Physician The medical organization selected by the Maryland Transportation Authority to administer medical policies and procedures as related to the Transportation Authority Police. - 1.6 Follow-up Medical Treatment Outpatient treatment deemed necessary by the MDTAP physician.

-2.1 The MDTA Police' comprehensive modified duty policy meets the current needs of the force and its employees.
-Modified duty is provided to employees who require temporary medical rehabilitation time to make a full recovery and return to full duty.
+2.1 The MDTA Police' comprehensive light and limited duty policy meets the current needs of the force and its members.
+Light/Limited duty is provided to members who require temporary medical rehabilitation time to make a full recovery and return to full duty.

-3.1 Employees who are injured in the line of duty or sustain an off-duty injury or illness may be given modified duty assignments when available, in accordance with their medical situation and as specified by the agency physician.
-Placement in modified duty assignments will be based on the needs of the MDTA Police.
-The employee's current shift and duty assignment will be taken into consideration whenever possible and practical.
-The modified duty assignment will be conducive to aiding the employee to return to full duty.
+3.1 Employees who are injured in the line of duty or sustain an off-duty injury or illness may be given light duty or limited duty assignments when available, in accordance with their medical situation and as specified by the agency physician.
+Placement in light duty assignments will be based on the needs of the MDTA Police.
+The employee's current shift and duty assignment

-3.2 Modified duty assignments will be coordinated through the Support Services Division, in conjunction with the MDTA Police physician.
-No employee will be placed on a modified duty assignment without such coordination.

-3.3 Personnel that claim an off-duty injury must report to the MDTA Police physician when ordered so that their duty status (continuation of sick leave, assignment of modified duty, or return to full duty) can be determined.
-The MDTA Police physician will evaluate the employee and the appropriate medical records to provide a recommendation to the Support Services Division.

-3.4 There are no situations in which modified duty is guaranteed.

-3.5 With the exceptions of court appearances and appointments with the MDTA Police physician, employees working in a modified duty status are not eligible to work overtime, unless specifically approved by the employee's commander.
+- will be taken into consideration whenever possible and practical.
+The light/limited duty assignment will be conducive to aiding the employee to return to full duty. - 3.2 Light/limited duty assignments will be coordinated through the Support Services Division, in conjunction with the MDTAP physician.
+No employee will be placed on a light/limited duty assignment without such coordination. - 3.3 Personnel that claim an off-duty injury must report to the MDTAP physician when ordered so that their duty status (continuation of sick leave, assignment of light or limited duty, or return to full duty) can be determined.
+The MDTAP physician will evaluate the employee and the appropriate medical records to a recommendation to the Support Services Division. - 3.4 There are no situations in which light/limited duty is guaranteed. - 3.5 With the exceptions of court appearances and appointments with the MDTAP physician, employees working in a light/limited duty status are not eligible to work overtime, unless specifically approved by the employee's commander.